Daniel Faalele: College career

 Faalele played in 10 games as a true freshman, starting the final eight games of the season at right tackle and was named honourable mention All-Big Ten Conference.
 Following the season, he was listed as one of Australia's 50 Greatest Living Athletes by GQ Australia.
 Faalele started 11 games at right tackle and was again named honorable mention All-Big Ten as a sophomore.
 As a junior in 2020, Faalele opted out of the season due to the COVID-19 crisis.
-Despite projections that Faalele would enter the 2021 NFL Draft, he decided to stay with Minnesota for his senior year.
+Despite projections that Faalele would enter the 2021 NFL draft, he decided to stay with Minnesota for his senior year.
 On 28 December 2021, in his final college game, he scored his first career touchdown in the Guaranteed Rate Bowl against West Virginia, with a two-yard run up the middle.

 Professional career

-Faalele was drafted by the Baltimore Ravens in the fourth round, 110th overall, of the 2022 NFL Draft.
+Faalele was selected by the Baltimore Ravens in the fourth round, 110th overall, of the 2022 NFL draft.
 At 174 kg, Faalele became the heaviest rostered player in the NFL.
+As a rookie, he appeared in 16 games and made one start.